(Article written March 31st 2020)

-At the time eyebrows were raised and questions were asked, but it was only in the ensuing time that the true complexity and importance of the recounts came to light.
-The types of ballot used, some say, encouraged voters to mark their choice for more than one candidate, producing ‘undervotes’ and ‘overvotes’ which were included in some recounts and not in others.
+At the time eyebrows were raised and questions were asked, but in a short time the true complexity and importance of the recounts came to light.
+The types of ballot used, some say, encouraged voters to mark their choice for more than one candidate, producing ‘under-votes’ and ‘over-votes’ which were included in some recounts and not in others.
 This was further backed-up by the later revelation that sample ballots had been sent to some constituencies with candidates stretched across multiple pages (called caterpillar ballots) and instructions to “vote every page”, however this was neither the ballot or the instruction on the day.
 This was one of the reasons why in punchcard counties, 1 in every 25 ballots were uncountable compared to 1 in 200 in counties where computers were used, which allowed voters to correct ‘spoilt’ ballots.
 Funnily enough most states using the old-school punchcard ballots were comprised of African-American and other minority communities – demographics typically more likely to vote for Democrats – and an investigation by the United States Commission on Civil Rights found that even though African-Americans made up 11% of the voting population, 54% of those votes were not counted due to these irregularities.

 Another major issue with the Florida election was the reworking and use of so-called “scrub lists”.
 At a cost of $4.3 million, two state senators, Sandra Mortham and Katherine Harris – the latter also being the co-chair of the Bush campaign in Florida – had contracted the data mining company DBT Online – who’s CEO is a major donor to the Republican party – to create a list of felons who under Florida state law, would be barred from voting in the upcoming election.
 In the list, released in May 2000, 57,000 potential voters were identified and struck-off the voting register without being informed, many only finding out they could not vote after being turned away at the polling booths.
 This is entirely legal under Florida’s Disenfranchisement laws that disallow convicted felons from voting.
 The problem was that an estimated 15% of those names on the list handed out to county authority were not or had never been felons and once again seemed to target minority, largely democrat-voting communities.
 But what does all this have to do with abortion laws almost two decades later?
 For that we have to look at the pattern of disenfranchisement in America.